nmfs-ost/ss3-doc/README.md

 The documentation includes:
 - The Stock Synthesis user manual source code, in .tex files
-- SS input file helper spreadsheets, in the [Helper_Spreadsheets subdirectory](https://github.com/nmfs-stock-synthesis/ss-documentation/tree/main/Helper_Spreadsheets)
+- Stock Synthesis input file helper spreadsheets, in the [Helper_Spreadsheets subdirectory](https://github.com/nmfs-stock-synthesis/doc/tree/main/Helper_Spreadsheets)
-- Getting started guide and Introduction to building an ss model guide, available in the [User_Guides subdirectory](https://github.com/nmfs-stock-synthesis/ss-documentation/tree/main/User_Guides)
+- Getting started guide and Introduction to building an Stock Synthesis model guide, available in the [User_Guides subdirectory](https://github.com/nmfs-stock-synthesis/doc/tree/main/User_Guides)

 ## Where can I find compiled versions of the documentation?

-See the [ss-documentation index page](https://nmfs-stock-synthesis.github.io/ss-documentation/) for links to the latest compiled documentation.
+See the [documentation index page](https://nmfs-stock-synthesis.github.io/doc/) for links to the latest compiled documentation.

-PDF versions of the user manual are available in the [ss manuals folder on the vlab website](https://vlab.noaa.gov/web/stock-synthesis/document-library/-/document_library/0LmuycloZeIt/view/4513132), as well as in the [archive of manuals subfolder](https://github.com/nmfs-stock-synthesis/ss-documentation/tree/main/Archive%20of%20Manuals).
+PDF versions of the user manual are available in the [manuals folder on the vlab website](https://vlab.noaa.gov/web/stock-synthesis/document-library/-/document_library/0LmuycloZeIt/view/4513132), as well as in the [archive of manuals subfolder](https://github.com/nmfs-stock-synthesis/doc/tree/main/Archive%20of%20Manuals).

-The [contributing guide](https://github.com/nmfs-stock-synthesis/ss-documentation/blob/main/CONTRIBUTING.md) contains information on [how to compile locally or with github actions](https://github.com/nmfs-stock-synthesis/ss-documentation/blob/main/CONTRIBUTING.md#compiling-the-stock-synthesis-manual).
+The [contributing guide](https://github.com/nmfs-stock-synthesis/doc/blob/main/CONTRIBUTING.md) contains information on [how to compile locally or with github actions](https://github.com/nmfs-stock-synthesis/doc/blob/main/CONTRIBUTING.md#compiling-the-stock-synthesis-manual).

 ## How can I report bugs or suggest changes to the manual, helper spreadsheets, or guides?

-Please open an [issue](https://github.com/nmfs-stock-synthesis/ss-documentation/issues) or submit a [pull request](https://github.com/nmfs-stock-synthesis/ss-documentation/pulls).
+Please open an [issue](https://github.com/nmfs-stock-synthesis/doc/issues) or submit a [pull request](https://github.com/nmfs-stock-synthesis/doc/pulls).

 ## Where should I ask a question about Stock Synthesis?

-If you have a question related to Stock Synthesis, please ask it on the [Stock Synthesis forums]() or email it to the Stock Synthesis team at nmfs.stock.synthesis@noaa.gov .
+If you have a question related to Stock Synthesis, please ask it on the [Stock Synthesis forums](https://vlab.noaa.gov/web/stock-synthesis/public-forums), post an issue [in the Stock Synthesis github repository for model questions](https://github.com/nmfs-stock-synthesis/stock-synthesis/issues) and [in the Stock Synthesis document github repository for questions about the manual](https://github.com/nmfs-stock-synthesis/doc/issues), or email it to the Stock Synthesis team at nmfs.stock.synthesis@noaa.gov .

 ## How can I contribute to the Stock Synthesis documentation?

-Please feel free to suggest changes by opening an [issue](https://github.com/nmfs-stock-synthesis/ss-documentation/issues) or submitting a [pull request](https://github.com/nmfs-stock-synthesis/ss-documentation/pulls)!
+Please feel free to suggest changes by opening an [issue](https://github.com/nmfs-stock-synthesis/doc/issues) or submitting a [pull request](https://github.com/nmfs-stock-synthesis/doc/pulls)!
 We also welcome your ideas for other helpful resources that could be created to help users learn Stock Synthesis.

 For complete details, please see [CONTRIBUTING.md](CONTRIBUTING.md).